INSIDE: Where to buy a Japanese bento lunch box in Tokyo on a budget.

 An obentoo meal is a balanced and aesthetically pleasing meal for one, a single-portion takeout or home-packed meal common in Japanese cuisine.

-A Japanese box lunch is a time-honoured tradition in Japan.
+A Japanese box lunch served in a wooden bento box or enamel bento box is a time-honoured tradition in Japan.

 I’d hedge my bets that even the most modern of Japanese mothers feel a sense of pride and accomplishment when creating an obentoo work of art for their own children to eat.

 Where to buy Bento Lunch Boxes in Tokyo, ready to eat?